harshnative/TXT_compare/README.md

     after succesfull reading of txt file 1 you will asked for txt file 2 and the step will be repeated

+5. after that you will asked for a choice btw you want to compare whole file or not
+    - if you want to compare whole file then simply enter 0
+    - if you want to compare to a to b then enter b first and enter a when asked

-5. after the successfull completion - a "RESULT detail.txt" is formed on the desktop        contain the differences details
+6. after the successfull completion - a "RESULT detail.txt" is formed on the desktop        contain the differences details

     also the percentage match is also shown